Published 30 Aug 2018

 Owning your first home is exciting, but it can also be a little daunting, especially when it comes to having to shell out for furniture after you’ve just made the biggest investment of your life.
 However, it doesn’t need to be as hair-raising as it may first appear.

 Consider up-cycling or recycling items of furniture and art.
 An old mirror with a fresh coat of paint on the frame can rejuvenate a room, as can a recovered sofa or a reclaimed desk.
 Up-cycling and recycling are very effective ways to decorate on a budget.
 They also allow you to really personalise your furniture.
-If you don’t fancy heading to a reclamation yard, visit your local vintage stores and even car-boot sales or online shops like Ebay or Amazon to find unique pieces that just need a little love to bring them back to life.
+If you don’t fancy heading to a reclamation yard, visit your local vintage stores and even car-boot sales or charity shops to find unique pieces that just need a little love to bring them back to life.

 Consider the space